 Free bicycle rentals during summer from various city points (deposit needed).

 Network of e-bikes and regular bikes for rent via mobile app.
-This option works well for short-term rentals.
+This option is good for short-term rentals.

 Numerous shops rent bikes, e-bikes, and bikes for mountains hourly, daily, or weekly.

-Zurich is a city well-suited for exploration on foot or by bicycle, offering scenic routes and pedestrian-friendly areas.
+Zurich is a city well-appropriate for exploring by walking or by bicycle, offering scenic routes and pedestrian-friendly areas.
 Its charming Old Town (Altstadt), upscale Bahnhofstrasse, and picturesque lake promenade are very walkable.

 Hop-on-Hop-off services for city sightseeing with commentary.
 Nice for an overview with limited time.

-Regular boat services on Lake Zurich and Limmat River offer unique city perspectives.
+Regular ferry services on Lake Zurich and Limmat River offer unique city perspectives.
 Included in ZVV tickets.

 Scenic and integrated.